Prof Charles Abraham, BA, DPhil

 Dr Chris Masters MBChB, Dip Obst (Otago) FRNZCGP

-Dr Chris Masters is a general practitioner, in practice since 1997.
-He is the clinical director or Primary and Integrated Care at Hutt Valley District Health Board and partner at Ropata Medical Centre in Lower Hutt New Zealand.
-Chris’ clinical interests focusing on prevention and screening in his Primary Health care setting, and working on quality improvement and clinical governance, as well as using new technologies to integrate health systems.
-Since 2012 he has been the Medical Director of Melon Health, a company that develops programmes to support prevention and self-management of chronic health conditions.
+Dr Chris Masters is a General Practitioner, in practice since 1997.
+He practices at Ropata Medical Centre in Lower Hutt New Zealand and is the Clinical Director of Primary and Integrated Care at Hutt Valley District Health Board.
+Chris’ clinical interests focus on prevention and screening, as well as using new technologies to improve health quality and better integrate health systems.
+Since 2012 he has been the Medical Director of Melon Health, a digital health company that develops programmes to support prevention and self-management of chronic health conditions.

 Simon Matthews, MHlthSci, MAPS, FASLM

 Simon has helped hundreds of clients achieve their goals of living healthier, more purposeful lives and has assisted government, banking, retail, education, not-for-profit and charitable organisations to help their staff to understand the value of healthy lifestyle and to practice the principles of living well.

 He seeks to help all his clients problem solve and has developed a trademarked approach to combining mental health treatment in the context of physical activity and a model of personal change that gets results.

 As part of his commitment to seeing individuals make health-behaviour change and organisations encourage change, Simon has authored lifestyle health and mental health content, appeared as a content expert on in-house mental-health training, presented at industry conferences, written for industry publications on aspects of Lifestyle Medicine and authored a paper on innovative approaches in healthcare.

 Simon is a Registered Psychologist, Fitness Trainer and Nutritionist with over three decades experience as a motivator of health behaviour change.
 He is a recently certified Diplomate of the IBLM.